SkafteNicki/dtu_mlops/05_project_overview/readme.md

 Today is also dedicated to doing project work.
-Remember that the focus of the project work is not to demonstrate that you can work with the biggest and baddest deep learning model, but instead that you show that you can incorporate the tools that are teached throughout the course in a meaningfull way.
+Remember that the focus of the project work is not to demonstrate that you can work with the biggest and baddest deep learning model, but instead that you show that you can incorporate the tools that are taught throughout the course in a meaningful way.

 Also note that the project is not expected to be very large in scope.
 It may simply be that you want to train X model on Y data.
-You will aprroxemately be given 4 full days to work on the project.
+You will approximately be given 4 full days to work on the project.

 ### Exercises

-1. Familiar yourself with each of the libaries.
-One way to do this is to find relevant tutorials on each project and try to figur out the code.
-Such tutorials will give you a rough idea how the API for each libary looks like.
+1. Familiar yourself with each of the libraries.
+One way to do this is to find relevant tutorials on each project and try to figure out the code.
+Such tutorials will give you a rough idea how the API for each library looks like.

 2. Form groups!
 The recommended group size is 4 persons, but we also accept 3 or 5 man groups.
 Try to other people based on what framework that you would like to work with.